 An experienced recruiting agency like Rainmakers can help make the hiring process quicker, so this is less likely.

 Make the Right Offer

 Many tech salespeople start with a basic salary between $40,000 and $92,000, with incentives and commissions ranging from hundreds to thousands of dollars, with many earning over $100,000 annually.
 If you can’t give competitive pay, your candidate will go elsewhere.

 Also, consider additional incentives or benefits during the offer stage to help close the deal.
 You may even want to consider a sign-on bonus.

 The short answer?
 Absolutely.

-There are several good reasons why it’s a good idea to look for recruiters on LinkedIn.
+There are several reasons why looking for recruiters on LinkedIn is a good idea.

-For one, LinkedIn is the largest platform for professionals of all types in the world.
+LinkedIn is the largest platform for professionals of all types worldwide.
 As a result, it’s often the first place companies list open positions and where hiring managers begin looking for potential candidates.
 Likewise, it’s where many sales professionals post their availability or interest in looking for a sales position.

 Because LinkedIn is so large, it can be daunting to look for candidates individually, no matter how narrow you make your keyword searches.
 By looking for a professional recruiting agency on LinkedIn, you can find the right agency for your business to help you in your search.

 Rainmakers accepts only quality applicants, so you can be confident that you’re interviewing the top sales talent around.
 In addition, when we look at potential candidates, you can see all their sales stats, such as performance, what they’ve sold, and who they’ve sold to.
 This allows you to save valuable time by quickly identifying candidates with the skills, experience, and fit you’re looking for.